 When multiple replications have been created, replication tasks run serially, one after another.
-How long they take to complete depends on the number and size of snapshots and the bandwidth available between the source and destination computers.
+Completion time depends on the number and size of snapshots and the bandwidth available between the source and destination computers.

 The first time a replication runs, it must duplicate data structures from the source to the destination computer.
 This can take much longer to complete than subsequent replications, which only send differences in data.